Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Introduction

 \section{Introduction}

-The propagation of long weakly-nonlinear longitudinal bulk strain solitary waves in an elastic waveguides can be modelled using Boussinesq-type equations (see \cite{Nariboli70, Ostrovsky77, Samsonov01, Porubov03, Erofeev02, Dai04, Peets17, Garbuzov19, Garbuzov20}).
-Coupled Boussinesq equations were derived as a model describing similar waves in layered waveguides with a soft bonding layer \cite{Khusnutdinova09}.
-The stability of solitary waves has inspired research into their applicability for detection of delamination in some cases, in addition to existing methods \cite{Khusnutdinova08, Dreiden12, Khusnutdinova15, Khusnutdinova17, Belashov18}.
-Low-frequency wave propagation in solids is relevant to a large number of modern applications (see, for example, \cite{Samsonov01, Porubov03, Peets17, Peake06, Indejtsev16, Abiza12, Andrianov19} and references therein).

-Of interest in this paper is the system of coupled regularised Boussinesq (cRB) equations, presented here in non-dimensional and scaled form:
+Korteweg-de Vries and Boussinesq-type equations have been derived to describe long weakly-nonlinear longitudinal strain waves in rod- and bar-like elastic solids \cite{Nariboli70, Ostrovsky77, Samsonov01, Porubov03, Erofeev02, Dai04, Peets17, Garbuzov19, Garbuzov20}.
+This paper will focus on the system of coupled regularised Boussinesq (cRB) equations, presented here in non-dimensional and scaled form:

-This system of equations has been derived to describe long nonlinear longitudinal bulk strain waves in a bi-layer with a sufficiently soft bonding layer \cite{Khusnutdinova09}.
+This system of equations describes long nonlinear longitudinal strain waves in a bi-layer with a soft bonding between the layers, allowing the layers to move relative to each other \cite{Khusnutdinova09}.
 In this context, $u$ and $w$ denote longitudinal strains in the layers, $\alpha$, $\beta$, $\gamma$, $\delta$ are coefficients depending on the mechanical and geometrical properties of a waveguide, $c$ is the ratio of the characteristic linear wave speeds in the layers and $\varepsilon$ is a small amplitude parameter.
-The detection of delamination regions was considered in \cite{Khusnutdinova17}, for strain solitary waves incident on the waveguide.
+When the layers have similar properties, radiating solitary waves are found to propagate on large periodic domains \cite{Khusnutdinova17}.